Utkarsha17/Tableau/README.md

 ### Inspiration
 Some of the interesting questions (tasks) which can be performed on this dataset -

+1. Understanding what content is available worldwide

+2. Identifying content type and popularity

+3. Countries with popular content

-1.Understanding what content is available in different countries 2.Identifying similar content by matching text-based features 3.Network analysis of Actors / Directors and find interesting insights 4.Is Netflix has increasingly focusing on TV rather than movies in recent years.
+4. Is Netflix has increasingly focusing on TV rather than movies in recent years.